-While I’ve always found a timer essential for baking, I found I used one even more often — and for lots more — aboard Que Tal.
+While I’ve always found a timer essential for baking, I found I used one even more often — and for lots more — aboard a boat.

 It seems there’s always something interesting going on, taking me away from what’s on the stove.
-So when I’m boiling pasta and Dave calls me up on deck to watch the sunset, the ding of the timer reminds me that the spaghetti is done!
+So when I’m boiling pasta and Dave calls me to watch the sunset, the ding of the timer reminds me that the spaghetti is done!

 Without it, we’d be doomed to burnt food (see my other tips for avoiding burnt food).